joshuabradley012/appfolio_cli/README.md

     node -v
     npm -v

 Then you'll want to install the dependencies needed for the tool.
-Open a command line and navigate to the search tool, then run `npm install` to download the dependencies.
+Open a command line and navigate to the search tool, then run `npm install` to download the dependencies:

     cd ~/Downloads/appfolio_search
     npm install